tupos/effz/README.md

 #### [Install effz](#installeffz)

-After all dependencies have been installed extract the program
+After all dependencies have been installed download from [releases][effztar] and extract the program

 ```
 tar -xzf effz-0.1.tar.gz